Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Legacy/0 - Overview.md

 ---

 This box was also super simple.
-The only difference between it and blue was the operating system and SMB username.
+It involved exploiting Eternal Blue on an old Windows XP machine.
+The only difference between it and [[Blue Index|Blue]] was the operating system and SMB username.
 I had rooted it within 40 minutes, and a good chunk of that time was spent documenting the process.

 ## Ratings